sharbatc/ada2017hw/docs/index.md

   <caption align="bottom">Example of Anatomical Data</caption>
   <tr><td><img class="image" src = "img/anatomical.png"></td></tr>
 </table>
+After the preliminary glance, they apply the same preprocessing on the patient's fMRI data as done on the dataset obtained from PPMI in the background, the [boring details](https://github.com/sharbatc/ada2017hw/blob/master/project/final_project.ipynb) of which, you might care to look at.

+---
+<a name="aquestion"></a>
+## A Question
+---
+If in the future, a DAAD scientist can predict with good probability from just the fMRI, about diseases, would you like to know about early onset of even diseases which are known to be terminal without any cure, or would you rather know about it or not

 <!-- Uncomment the following to get blog posts, not needed for ADA -->